 Gallery 119 offers art classes

-PENDLETON — Pendleton Artists Society’s Gallery 119 offers art classes on a regular basis.
+PENDLETON — Pendleton Artists Society has a show and offers art classes on a regular basis.

-• Children’s Art Classes — 9:30 to 11:30 a.m. on the second Saturday each month.
-Each class will be different and taught by different teachers.
+• Children’s Art Classes take place on the second Saturday each month.
+Classes are taught by a variety of teachers.
 Each class is independent and will need its own registration.
-The class for each month will be advertised on the PAS website.

 Registration for classes can be completed at the gallery, 119 W. State St., Pendleton; by phone at 765-778-0986 during regular business hours, 11 a.m. to 4 p.m.
 Tuesdays through Saturdays; or online at PASgallery119.org/events.